 - Goodwill Not Distributed to Sole Shareholder, J. of Accountancy, Oct.
 2014,Journal of Accountancy, Oct 2014.

-In 2015, Matt received the Justice Alex M. Fromme Memorial Scholarship Award for academic merit from the Kansas Bar Foundation.
+Matt received the Justice Alex M. Fromme Memorial Scholarship Award for academic merit from the Kansas Bar Foundation in 2015.
 During his final semester in law school, he was awarded the UMB Bank Excellence in Estate Planning Award and the Robert E. Edmunds Prize in Corporate and Securities Law.
 Matt also completed KU Law’s Certificates in Tax Law and Business and Commercial Law.

 Before law school, Matt was a corporate accountant with Koch Industries, Inc. During his five years at Koch, Matt completed projects in financial, derivative, and tax accounting roles.
-Matt completed the CPA exam in 2011 and is a member of the AICPA and KSCPA.
-During his time in Wichita, Matt also served as a liturgical musician and piano accompanist for youth ensembles at St. Francis of Assisi Catholic Church.
+Matt completed the CPA exam in 2011 and is a member of the AICPA.

 In 2008, Matt earned Bachelor of Science degrees in Accounting and Business Administration from the University of Kansas, where he graduated with Highest Distinction and Phi Beta Kappa recognition.
 He was also awarded a Delta Sigma Pi Scholarship Key for earning a 4.0 GPA in Business Administration.
 While at KU, Matt was involved as President of the Beta Alpha Psi Honors Accounting Organization and a liturgical organist at the St. Lawrence Catholic Campus Center.